 Epigenetics is a phenomenon important for an overall increase in the complexity of the genome without changes in gene sequence.
-These molecular phenomena occur on chromatin, the complex of DNA, histones, and other proteins that constitute the physiological form of the genome.
+Post-translational modifications of histones, and deposition of histone variants, establish a “histone code” of activation or repression of transcription and other chromatin-mediated transactions, and constitute a major part of the epigenome.
 Epigenetic information is information content "on top of" the DNA-encoded genetic material.
-In a sense, epigenetic information can be viewed as the landscape on which the dynamic usage of genetic information is encoded.
-Post-translational modifications of histones, and deposition of histone variants, establish a "histone code" of activation or repression of transcription and other chromatin-mediated transactions, and constitute a major part of the epigenome.
+Epigenetic information is the landscape on which the dynamic usage of genetic information is encoded.

 - Protein Arginine Methyltransferase Prmt5-Mep50 Methylates Histones H2A and H4 and the Histone Chaperone Nucleoplasmin in Xenopus laevis Eggs.
 Wilczek C, Chitta R, Woo E, Shabanowitz J, Chait BT, Hunt DF, Shechter D..
 J Biol Chem.2011 Dec 9;286(49):42221-31.
 Epub 2011 Oct 18.

 - A distinct H2A.X isoform is enriched in Xenopus laevis eggs and early embryos and is phosphorylated in the absence of a checkpoint.
 Shechter D, Chitta RK, Xiao A, Shabanowitz J, Hunt DF, Allis CD.
 Proc Natl Acad Sci U S A. 2009 Jan 20;106(3):749-54.
 Epub 2009 Jan 8.